nginxinc/nginx-amplify-doc/amplify-faq.md

   * Red Hat 6, 7 (and systems based on it, e.g. Oracle Server)
   * Amazon Linux (latest release)

 Other OS and distributions below are not fully supported yet (and no agent packages are available), however you can grab a specialized install script [here](https://raw.githubusercontent.com/nginxinc/nginx-amplify-agent/master/packages/install-source.sh) and see if it works for you.
 Run [install-source.sh](https://raw.githubusercontent.com/nginxinc/nginx-amplify-agent/master/packages/install-source.sh) (as root) instead of *install.sh* and follow the dialog.
-You can copy the API key from the Amplify UI (find it in the *Settings* or in the *New System* popup).
+You can copy the API key from the Amplify UI (find it in the **Settings** or in the **New System** pop-up).

   * FreeBSD 10, 11
   * SLES 12
   * Alpine 3.3
   * Fedora 24

-Feel free to submit an issue or a PR if you find something that has to be fixed.
+Feel free to [submit](https://github.com/nginxinc/nginx-amplify-agent/) an issue or a PR if you find something that has to be fixed.

 We also have an experimental Ebuild for Gentoo.